terry002531/BareMetal-C/setup/3-setup-vs-code.md

    **If you got this far, your installation is successful.**

 3. Let's try clean up.
-Right click on folder `code` again, but this time, choose `Clean BareMetal-C All (Recursive)` and you should see `terminal` with the text `(TIME) -------- clean successful --------`
+Right click on folder `code` again, but this time, choose `Clean BareMetal-C Projects (All)` and you should see `terminal` with the text `(TIME) -------- clean successful --------`

    ![clean successful](./pix/3-code-07.7.png)